 Clean extra spaces using the TRIM function

 We’ll explain the two reasons they have to be removed.
-First that they can cause mistakes at the use of formulas.
+First that they can cause mistakes in the use of formulas.
 Imagine, for example, that the result of the VLOOKUP() formula is incorrect.
 It may sound funny, but it is not.
 Some formula mistakes may influence the outcome of the final calculation.

 Automated Data Cleansing in Excel – Free Add-in

-Before we take a deep-dive into this topic, allow us to tell a little story.
+Before we take a deep dive into this topic, allow us to tell a little story.